 The Student Support and Service Center (formerly: Student Welfare Office) aims to help foreign students to adapt to the University and Polish culture in a fast and simple way.
 Here every foreign student can tell us about his/her problem and receive support and guidance on a wide range of academic and personal issues.
 Listed below is some essential information regarding the legalization of stay, accommodation, insurance, transportation, culture etc. that will help you to plan your stay in Warsaw and manage your day-to-day challenges.

 For additional information regarding application process and student’s welfare please contact the Student Support and Service Center: firstname.lastname@example.org

 If you are already a student at Kozminski University and have questions regarding your English track studies we also encourage you to contact the Kozminski International Business School (KIBS) staff regarding organizational and academic issues.
 We are always ready to assist you and answer all your queries.

 To receive news from Kozminski University regarding student life and events you may get in touch with the Student Council or the Erasmus Student Network via Facebook:

-We recommend that you prepare for your departure carefully and as early as possible since it is often difficult and time-consuming to complete all formalities and prepare the necessary papers.
+We recommend that you prepare for your departure very carefully and as early as possible.
+It is often difficult and time-consuming to complete all formalities and prepare the necessary papers.

 Before you leave: